Join our Board of Directors!

 Our Board Members

-The Board of Directors at GEMS is a governance board that oversees our organization’s decision-making, as well as our legal and financial operations.
+The Board of Directors at GEMS is a governance board that provides strategic direction and oversees our organization’s decision-making, as well as our legal and financial operations.
 The Board also maintains the organization’s accountability to our membership, and the broader community that we serve.
-We encourage expressions of interest from any voting members in good standing, and in particular anyone with a background in nonprofit governance, HR and staff management, accounting, fundraising, project or event management, community building, or advocacy!
+We encourage expressions of interest from any voting members in good standing, as well as anyone with a background in nonprofit governance, HR and staff management, law, policy, accounting, fundraising, project or event management, community building, social media, marketing or advocacy!

-This is a volunteer opportunity that requires Board Members to meet once per month for about 2 hours on Zoom.
+This is a volunteer opportunity that requires Board Members to meet once per month for about 2 hours on Zoom along with several hours devoted to strategic planning and oversight for an estimated 10 hours total per month.
 Board Members are expected to attend the monthly meetings, the occasional additional meeting, as well as promptly respond to emails.
-Please email operations@gemsvancouver.org with a resume, a brief introduction, your role in the industry, and what you can bring to the board!
+Please email operations@gemsvancouver.org with a resume, a brief introduction, your role in the film/television industry or in another relevant field, and what you can bring to the board!

 Cindy Au Yeung